Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 I've wanted to try Sailfish just for the BTRFS support, but it's not supported on any phone that I actually want to use.

+I so wanted Sailfish OS to work and ran it on a Nexus 5 for about six months before I threw in the towel.
+The problem is that sometimes I really NEED my phone to work and, in a couple of cases, the Nexus 5 adaptation of Sailfish OS let me down.

+Also, even though I got my money back, I don't trust Jolla after the Tablet crowdfunding disaster.

-Cheap Windows phone (Score:2, Funny)
+Cheap Windows phone (Score:3, Informative)

 Any cheapo windows phone will do all that just fine.
 The built-in map app is great for navigation, even without internet.